ExpressionEngine/ExpressionEngine-User-Guide/docs/installation/updating.md

 When an update is available, you'll see the version number in the control panel footer turn yellow or red.
 Click the version number, then click "Update Now".

+**Upgrade Steps**
+1. Backup files and Database
+2. Confirm all add-ons are updated and compatiable with new major ExpressionEngine version
+3. Test in staging environment

 In the rare case an update fails, please read [Troubleshooting Automatic Updates](troubleshooting/general.md#troubleshooting-automatic-updates).

 NOTE: **Note:** If updating from a version prior to ExpressionEngine 6, you may need to rename or remove `system/ee/EllisLab` directory manually.
 You will also need to manually copy the index.php and admin.php files from the lastest version to your site's root folder.